 In February, I heard crickets.
 No phone calls.
 No new clients.
 My books arrived, but they were gathering dust.
 Almost everyone now had doubts, including me.
 The one exception was my wife, Lyne.
 She had unreasonable confidence that I would make it work.
 She encouraged me to keep going.
 So, I listened to that Marc Whitehead CD over and over again, and I pushed on.

 By March 2015, I was approaching panic mode.
 It was the third month in a row with small gains in website traffic and no phone calls.
-But, we did mail out a few books and we saw a few disability claim referrals from other lawyers.
+But we did mail out a few books, and we saw a few disability claim referrals from other lawyers.
 On a whim, I flew to the United States to attend a law firm management workshop put on by the largest disability law firm in Florida.
-Like me, they started from nothing, and grew to having over 20,000 active clients.
+Like me, they started from nothing and grew to have over 20,000 active clients.
 That conference was the motivation I needed to stick with my plan.

 By April 2015, I had published a guide called The CPP Disability Claim Approval Blueprint.
 We started offering free webinars on how to apply for CPP disability benefits.
 Things were looking up.
 Our website traffic was now growing and we were slowly getting more new clients.

 I doubled down by fully committing Resolute Legal to education-based marketing.
 We included it as part of our mission: to empower people through education, advocacy, and services.
 We would become known as an education-focused law firm.
 The number one source for free information about disability claims in Canada.
 The idea was that people would find our articles online, order our free books and guides, then realize, “Hey… These guys really know what they’re talking about, and they seem like a good bunch of people” … and just like that, they would want to hire us.